phoenixframework/phoenix/CONTRIBUTING.md

 For formatting the guides:

 - We use the "elixir" code fence for all module code.
+- We use the "iex" for IEx sessions.
-- We use the "console" code fence for iex and shell commands.
+- We use the "console" code fence for shell commands.
 - We use the "html" code fence for html templates, even if there is elixir code in the template.
 - We use backticks for filenames and directory paths.